tyronefrance/sky/README.md

 ### NOTES

-`IMPORTANT` - Please note that after your initial launch it may take a while for the DNS to propagate the update for the ALB - [sky.stress-less-aws.co.uk] so feel free to add an ip for the ELB to your hosts file.
+`IMPORTANT` - Please note that after your initial launch it may take a while for the DNS to propagate the update for the ALB - [sky.stress-less-aws.co.uk] so feel free to add an IP for the ELB to your hosts file.

 Dont forget to hit refresh several times in your browser and see the load balancer balancing the traffic between all three servers.